Sodbo/shared_heredity/02_anthropometry_analysis/README.md

 This script provides analytical estimation of MaxH genetic correlations with original traits using core functions.

 ## 10_0_check_sh_intercept_for_gc_correction.sh
-This script estimates heritability of SGCT and UGCTs using LD Score regression implemented in GWAS-MAP database.
+This script estimates heritability of SGIT and UGITs using LD Score regression implemented in GWAS-MAP database.
 Intercept estimates are further used to decide whether the correction for genomic control is needed.

 ## 10_1_check_sh_intercept_for_gc_correction_gip1.sh
 This script estimates heritability GIP1 using LD Score regression implemented in GWAS-MAP database.
 Intercept estimates are further used to decide whether the correction for genomic control is needed.